JonasFrey96/ASL_leonhard_euler/readme.md

 Each of the entries in the `jobs` list will be handled seperate.
 We will loop over the jobs list in the next command.
 4. Scheduling:
 Schedule the job with the bash command.
-Set the correct exp-file-path for each experiment.
+Sets the correct exp-file-path for each experiment.
+The `scripts/submit.sh` file loads the correct module.
+And starts the `main.py` with the template conda environment. the arguments that are passed to the script (`--exp=`) will be passed to the main.py file.
 With the loop command ansible knows it is supposed to loop over the list.
 `loop: "{{ experiments.jobs }}"`